 My approach

 If your reporting is off, every campaign decision downstream is off too.
-I audit your full attribution path, then rebuild it so the numbers you optimize toward are the numbers that actually matter to the business.
+I audit your attribution path, then rebuild it so the numbers you optimize on are the numbers tied to revenue.

 What I do